 Healing can also mean being a listening ear to someone going through a tough time or helping them seek much-needed treatment.

 Not only do I encourage you not to be afraid to pour salt on others, but to allow others to pour salt on you as well.
 Accept admonishment and accept healing.

 In 2 Kings 2:21 says “Then he (Elisha) went to the spring and threw salt into it saying, “This is what the Lord says, “I have healed this water.
 Never again will it cause death or make the land unproductive.”

 This was Elisha’s first miracle after taking the reins from Elijah who went straight to heaven in that fiery chariot (What a way to go!)
 God used a prophet – and salt – to bring healing to a land.

 Just the other day I made asparagus and after pulling them out of the oven I instantly knew they needed more salt.
-After a little sprinkle they were perfect – because salt helped bring out flavor in the asparagus.
+After a little sprinkle, they were perfect – because salt helped bring out the flavor in the asparagus.

-We are not only to preserve those around us from falling into evil, to bring healing to their lives, but we are also bring out their “flavor.”
+We are not only to preserve those around us from falling into evil, to bring healing to their lives, but we are also bringing out their “flavor.”

 We are to be peacemakers.

 We are to love like Christ.

 But – WARNING ALERT – we must make sure we have quality salt to start and must make sure we use it judiciously.